ubikasec/ubika-waap-extra/use-cases/Security/Cross-Site Request Forgery protection/README.md

 Limitations
 -----------

-Here, we chose providing a protection based on the _Referer_ and _Origin_ headers verification, with the usage of the _SameSite_ attribute on application cookies.
+Here, we chose providing a protection based on the _Referer_ and _Origin_ headers verification, with the usage of the security attribute on Set-Cookies.

 The solution can protect against attacks derived from POST requests.
 However, attacks derived from GET requests cannot be stopped without risking false positives, especially on the first request (possibly no _Referer_ header yet).